KerosuoLab/Shapemetrics/README.md

 ## Extracting spatial and volumetric parameter values for each cell

-Using the Matlab function "regionprops3" we extract the volumetric and spatial parameter values from the label matrix.
-We introduce all together 8 different parameters:
+Using the Matlab function "regionprops3", we extract the volumetric and spatial parameter values from the label matrix.
+We introduce eight different parameters:
 ```
 stats = regionprops3(Final_Label,'all');